Make sure this part fits

 Q:

-How to check and repalce different types of ignition modules on Mercury Grand Marquis?
+How to check and replace the ignition control module on the Mercury Grand Marquis?
 Posted by Customer

 A: